Is a Cannabis Fitness Regime Possible?

 There are hundreds of cannabinoids present in marijuana, with THC and CBD being the most widely known.
 These two compounds produce differing effects, and CBD is a popular choice among athletes and those participating in various fitness activities because it is non-psychoactive.

 For users ingesting THC and using marijuana before exercising, there is an increased risk for injury when performing exercise while under the influence.
-In this sense, many athletes have distinct strategies for incorporating cannabis use into their regimen.
+In this sense, many athletes have distinct strategies for incorporating cannabis use into their regimens.

 For instance, according to a 2017 study published in the Journal of Science and Medicine in Sport, THC diminishes strength and speed.